Dodge those draughts

-About a quarter of your home’s heat can escape through the roof if you don’t have any loft insulation, says the EST. Yet it needn’t be difficult or pricey to fit – you can install it yourself by laying mineral wool (from DIY stores) between the joists.
+About a quarter of your home’s heat can escape through the roof if you don’t have any loft insulation, according to the Energy Saving Trust.
+Yet it needn’t be difficult or pricey to fit; you can install it yourself by laying mineral wool (from DIY stores) between the joists.
 Or if you prefer to get someone to do it for you, you can find a registered fitter at National Insulation Association.

 Fit double glazing

 It may be expensive but, for long-term savings, fitting double glazing can cut heat loss by 50%.
-The most efficient designs will be EST-endorsed.
+The most efficient designs will be Energy Savings Trust-endorsed.
 If you can’t stretch to double glazing everywhere, just install it in the rooms you use most.